michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 41. AND he said to them, How say the Sophree concerning the Meshicha, that he is the Son of David?

-42. And David himself saith in the book of Psalms, The LordMoria, mria, "the Lord."
-The Syrians hold this name to be equivalent to the Hebrew tetragrammaton Yhwh, and consider the letters in it as designating the glory of the divine nature.
-Thus M is the initial for Morutha, "dominion;" R, for rabutha, "majesty;" A and I for aithutha, "essence," or "eternal subsistence." said unto my Lord, Sit thou at my right hand,
+42. And David himself saith in the book of Psalms, The Lord

 43. until I put thine adversaries beneath thy feet.